valr300/WebApiCoreRental/README.md

 	http://localhost:YOURPORT/RU/

 At this point everything should be working.
+To populate you databse for the first time, press "Reset Data" on the server, this will send all rentals data, any new renting will be added to the sttistics.
 You can Rent, and you should see the Data coming in your Database, and can use this select to see your data.

-	Select * from Rentals order by RentalTimeStamp
+The stats on MySql populate many tables and views that you can query from your  Workbench or any other data tools:

+The tables:
+ Rentals : Contain all rentals you have defined RentalStats : the detailed statistic of  each rents that are made.

+The views  :
+   Rentals_Details : Display all your rental parcel .
+   Stats_Rented : Display your currently rented parcels and remaining days

+   Stats_Details : Display each rents that were made.
+   Stats_RentedDetails : currently rented parcels (less info) Stats_Last : Last transaction date  per  rentals